finnoybu/finnoybu/README.md

 - 👴 Pronouns: he/him/his

-- ⚡ Fun fact: 'Finnoybu' is the nickname given to my fourth great grandfather during his time in the Norwegian merchant marine.
+- ⚡ Fun fact: 'Finnoybu' is the nickname given to my great-great grandfather during his time in the Norwegian merchant marine.
 I adopted the name when his memoirs were passed to me circa 1999, after I was reunited with my birth mother and family, more than 30 years after I had myself been adopted.

 ***